saleh1998/cps-final-prototype/README.md

-# Protoype for software engineering course - Car park system
+# Prototype for software engineering course - Car park system

 ## Structure
 Pay attention to the three modules: